 However, what is so well hidden in this proposition of complete freedom is the cruel randomness which is always attached to it.
 And, indeed, there are always surprise endings which flow out of the randomness of a totally impartial reality.

-So, with absolute freedom, also comes a constant exposure and vulnerability.
+So, with absolute freedom, also comes a constant exposure and real vulnerability - not at all unlike what I experienced in my solo flight.
 Nevertheless, it's true, we often still venture undaunted and self-assured into the treacheries of adult life - believing ourselves to be equal to every challenge.

 For example, after years of business successes, raising our kids responsibly, giving back to our community, and doing it all right - it happens.
 Out of nowhere, the doctor says, "It's cancer; and, it's terminal."